 An increasing number of participants are less willing to limit their investment policy to specialised areas but are happy to consider a wide range of investment options as they arise on an opportunity basis.
 Having said that, despite this increase, it is still the case that most private equity sponsors continue to operate within a well-defined and focused investment strategy.

 1.2 Market Activity

-Once again, technology has been one of the most active growing sectors in Luxembourg in 2020.
+Technology and healthcare have been the most active growing sectors in Luxembourg in 2020.

-The increase in biotech, fintech and professional services transactions seen in 2019 continued in 2020.
+The increase in biotech, fintech and professional services transactions seen in 2019 and 2020 continued in 2021.